nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 "Oh.
 Thass different."

 "------I'm go'n' have to kill you sooner or later---only way to git along with y'.
-And that gal is jes' 'bout ru'nt Shine---he ain' never go'n' be no mo' good."
+And that gal is jes' &rsquo;bout ru'nt Shine---he ain' never go'n' be no mo' good."

 "Shuh!" scoffed the other.
-"She might scratch 'im a little, but ain' no gal go'n' put no deep dents in that jasper.
+"She might scratch &rsquo;im a little, but ain' no gal go'n' put no deep dents in that jasper.
 He ain't got no place soft enough."

 "The hell he ain't.
-Know where I seen 'im goi'n' to-night, dressed up like a monkey-back?"
+Know where I seen &rsquo;im goi'n' to-night, dressed up like a monkey-back?"

 "Where?"

-"Seen 'im goin' in 'at 'Piscopal church."
+"Seen &rsquo;im goin' in &rsquo;at &rsquo;Piscopal church."

 Bubber stared a moment, then proceeded disgustedly with his sighting.
 "What d’hell you ’spect a man to believe?" he commented.